-There are a number of alternative methods available, involving chemical and non-chemical strategies, including alternative technologies available, depending on the individual crop-pest complex under consideration.
+There are a number of alternative methods available, involving chemical and non-chemical strategies, including alternative technologies available, depending on the individual crop-pest complex under consideration, the national circumstances and local conditions of use.
 Countries should consider promoting, as appropriate, integrated pest management (IPM) and organic strategies as a means of reducing or eliminating the use of hazardous pesticides.